B&B Italia: Collections

-B&B Italia has two divisions; the Home Division (focused on the residential market) and the Contract Division (for hospitality, marine, retail and offices).
-There are two brands; B&B Italia and Maxalto.
+B&B Italia has two divisions: the Home Division (focused on the residential market) and the Contract Division (for hospitality, marine, retail, and offices).
+The two brands are B&B Italia and Maxalto.
 Within B&B Italia, there are four collections.

 B&B Italia Home: Defined by products such as the Up Series Chair by Gaetano Pesce, the Charles Sofa by Antonio Citterio, Tufty Time by Patricia Urquiola and The Moon System Sofa by Zaha Hadid, the B&B Italia Home Collection is the base upon which the company was built.

-Maxalto: The Maxalto Collection was established in 1975.
+Maxalto: The Maxalto collection was established in 1975.
 The collection includes products with shapes drawing inspiration from the typologies and styles of French design between the two World Wars.
 Maxalto is a line of interior furnishings designed and coordinated by Antonio Citterio.
 Maxalto is often sold within B&B Italia stores, but in the last decade, has established itself more and more as its own brand.
-The first stand alone Maxalto store opened in Paris, France.
+The first stand-alone Maxalto store opened in Paris, France.
 In 2008, the first monobrand store in the US opened in Chicago, Illinois, followed soon after by one in Miami, Florida.

-There are four collections within Maxalto: Apta, Simplice, AC and, released in 2010, Acro.
+There are four collections within Maxalto: Apta, Simplice, AC, and Acro, which was released in 2010.
 Maxalto was featured in 2008 in the James Bond film Quantum of Solace.

 B&B Italia Outdoor: Designed for indoor/outdoor living.
 It started with Canasta by Patricia Urquiola in 2007.
 Since then, the collection has grown to include pieces by Jean-Marie Massaud and Marcel Wanders in addition to new pieces by Patricia Urquiola and Atelier Oï.
 New products for the line are being designed by Naoto Fukasawa and Antonio Citterio.